 4.2.
 Indicative operational implementation period

-The indicative operational implementation period of this action, during which the activities described in section 3.2 will be carried out is 24-months.
-A possible extension of the implementation period may be decided by the Manager, and immediately communicated to the Operational Board.
+The indicative operational implementation period of this action, during which the activities described in section 3.2 will be carried out is from the adoption of this Action Document by the Operational Board until 14 December 2023.